-The retailer is operating through two mediums an application by the name Nofeka on Google and Apple play store which you can download and use to shop plus it’s website www.nofeka.ug where you can place orders and have them delivered to where you are at a small extra fee.
+The retailer is operating through two mediums an application by the name Nofeka on Google and Apple play store which you can download and use to shop plus it’s website www.nofeka.ug where you can place orders.
+The retailer might have hired web developers to create the interactive website in Laravel platform due to its simple interface and usability. that said, by ordering from the website, you can have them delivered to where you are at a small extra fee.

 Payments can be made through MasterCard, PayPal, mobile money and cash on delivery as well for whatever products you may purchase.

 Founded by award-winning Entrepreneur Daniel Kiyega also the company’s CEO, he has commendable experience in online retail having been running online music equipment store www.esommusicstore.com for a number of years now.

 Nofeka is already averaging 500 visits a day to its website hardly 3 weeks after its launch and it’s Facebook following has already topped 3000 followers signalling better days ahead.